LisaHarrison08/lisaHarrison/README.md

 For reference, see the ["Screenshots" section](#screenshots) below.

 The website consists of 4 navigation links:
-*Profile Links: Included are links ro freeCodeCamp, GitHub, Tableau & LinkedIn *Portfolio
+*Profile Links: Included are links to freeCodeCamp, GitHub, Tableau & LinkedIn *Portfolio
 *About
 *Contact